DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl apply -f ./K8S/ingress-srv.yaml
 ```

-Wait for a couple of minutes and check that the application is accessible from outside the cluster:
+Wait for a couple of minutes and check to ensure the application is accessible from outside the cluster:

 ```
 kubectl get ingress